J3698/j3698.github.io/_posts/2021-09-12-symbol-recognition-in-overleaf-the-frontend-and-a-simple-backend.markdown

 <div class="code">sudo flask run -p 80</div>

-This runs things on port 80, which for whatever reason, is the only way to set up a server locally and have it communicate with an extension.
-Going to <span class="code">http://localhost/classify</span>, I could see the basic predictions.
+This runs things on port 80, which for whatever reason, is the only port that a local server can use to communicate with an extension.
+Navigating to <span class="code">http://localhost/classify</span> in a browser, I could see the basic predictions of A, B, C, D E F.

 ## Bridging the Frontend and Backend